 All Mackenzie Hodgson policy holders, regardless of their level of cover, benefit from motor legal expenses cover, which helps you recover any losses incurred from time off work, policy excesses and vehicle hire, breakdown cover, as well as compensation for injuries resulting from an accident for which they are not at fault.

-To insure your custom motorbike, speak to Mackenzie Hodgson by calling 0333 0053 100 to see how we can offer you a great deal on your next modified motorcycle insurance policy.
+To insure your custom motorbike, speak to Mackenzie Hodgson by calling 0333 0053 100 to see how we can offer you a suitable deal on your next modified motorcycle insurance policy.